bry/bry/README.md

 🚀 Creator of [Sportsara](https://sportsara.com)

-⭐️ Recently: Building [Sportsara](https://sportsara.com), a platform where doubles badminton players track their health and performance, build their player profile
+⭐️ Recently: Building [Sportsara](https://sportsara.com), a platform where doubles badminton players track their health and performance, build their player profile, connect with others, and create opportunities to earn through sports

 ⚙️ Experienced in product development & platform engineering, web and database applications